William Minerd was born in 1819 in either Dunbar or Hopwood, Fayette County, PA, the son of Henry and Hester (Sisler) Minerd.

 In 1860, William and Elizabeth are listed in the census of Dunbar Township, Fayette County, a community between Connellsville and Uniontown.

-Evidence hints that William may have passed away during the decade between 1860 and 1870, but this is conjecture based on census records, and not proven as fact.
+Evidence hints that William may have passed away during the decade between 1860 and 1870, but this is conjecture based on census records and anecdotal evidence.

-The fates of William and Elizabeth are lost to history.
+The fates of William and Elizabeth are otheriwise lost to history.